I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Private Henry Tandey was a highly decorated soldier.
-He had joined the Green Howards Regiment in 1910 and fought in the mud of Flanders throughout the four-year conflict.
+He had joined the Green Howards Regiment in 1910 and fought in the mud of Flanders throughout World War One's four-year conflict.

 He was an exemplary infantryman, being awarded the Distinguished Conduct Medal for determined bravery on August 28, 1918, the Military Medal for heroism about two weeks later, and the Victoria Cross, the highest decoration for valour, a fortnight after that.